iamfranco/MarsRoverChallenge/README.md

 To achieve that, they'll just need to:

-1. Create a new class, say `FullWordPositionStringConverter`, that implements the `IPositionStringConverter`.
+1. Create a new class, say `FullWordPositionStringConverter`, that implements the `IPositionStringConverter` interface.
 Implement the method bodies appropriately to achieve the `1 2 North` string format.
 2. modify a line `Program.cs` where it defines the `positionStringConverter`:

 ```c#